Title I Annual Meeting

 How do parents lodge complaints?

-• Parents should bring school complaints to the school principal, Mr. Vince Phillips.
+Parents should bring school complaints to the school principal, Mr. Matt Culbreth.
 There is a procedure to address your concerns.

 What opportunities does the school provide for parent and family engagement?